MJKWoolnough/io-lw/README.md

     import "github.com/MJKWoolnough/io-lw"

-Limited Writer acts similarly to io.LimitedReader in so far as it wraps a writer and only allows a certain number of bytes to be writter.
+Limited Writer acts similarly to io.LimitedReader in so far as it wraps a writer and only allows a certain number of bytes to be written.

 ## Usage